NivedKris/AI-DS-assignment/README.md

 ## Notes
 - Ensure that the provided input image is of sufficient quality and resolution for optimal results.
 - Experiment with different prompts to achieve desired background changes.
-- The program utilizes deep learning models, so running it on a machine with GPU support is recommended for faster processing.
+- The program utilizes deep learning models, so running it on a machine with GPU support is recommended for faster processing.(Use t4 gpu if running in colab)

 ## Link for the live app